-Challenges faced with ensuring sustainable use of waterbirds in Africa

-International, national and local trade constitutes a significant threat to a range of waterbirds in Africa, such as the Shoebill (Balaeniceps rex) and Black Crowned Crane (Balearica pavonina).
-In the AEWA range, the highest peak for illegal trade was recorded in Africa, with 39% of the African countries concerned (and 22% partly concerned), compared with 19% in Eurasia (and 19% partly concerned) and 15% in Europe (with 15% partly concerned).
+Challenges faced with ensuring sustainable use of waterbirds in Africa aewa.org/meetings/en/mop/mop4 docs/final res pdf/res4 6 establishment irp final.pdf highest peak for illegal trade was recorded in Africa, with 39% of the African countries concerned (and 22% partly concerned), compared with 19% in Eurasia (and 19% partly concerned) and 15% in Europe (with 15% partly concerned).
 The socio-economic and cultural importance of waterbird trade in the African region significantly contributes to this figure.
 Waterbirds are also taken or harvested widely across Africa, though methods vary across the region.
 Hunting and trapping are popular pastimes in Northern Africa, whilst in the Sahel zone many birds are trapped for local consumption and sale in regional centres.
 In some countries, poisoned bait is used to harvest waterbirds, whilst localised shooting can also be significant.